robabrazado/adventofcode2023/README.md

 \[later...\]

 The concept worked fine, but an (unrelated) bug took me a while to hunt down, so I've just left in a lot of extra checking and junk that I didn't need but added during debugging.

+**Day 14 - Reflector Dish**

+Part 1 - No fancy strategy, not trying to predict part 2, just straight up implementing the problem as stated.
+I might be happier treating part 2 as just a whole separate puzzle. :) This is, what, now three part 2s I've left undone?
+This will probably be the fourth.
+At the time I'm logging this, it's...less than four hours until the next puzzle drops, so I'm pretty significantly behind "schedule" at this point.
+Hoping for a catchup day soon!